- Bluebell Inn

 Gatehouse of Fleet

 Built by local Masons in 1785, the pub is situated just off the east end of the main street in Gatehouse of Fleet, a lovely traditional village in the heart of the Stewartry.
 Exposed beams are a feature in the comfortable bar area along with a real fire.
 Good, locally sourced food is served in the bar as well as the conservatory and restaurant.
 There are daily specials, a weekly curry night and a popular Sunday carvery.
-Winter food and opening times may be less than those stated.
-You are advised to phone the pub in advance if you are planning a visit.
+Winter food and opening times may vary., so you are advised to phone the pub in advance if you are planning a visit.

 - Masonic Arms 10 Ann Street Gatehouse of Fleet DG7 2HU ku.oc.smracinosam@ofni(01557) 814335